magnific0/KACC/README.md

 * Kiruna All-sky Camera (http://www.irf.se/allsky/rtascirf.php)
 * HSL definition for ImageMagick (http://www.wizards-toolkit.org/discourse-server/viewtopic.php?f=1&t=25660)

+## Todo
+Possible improvements include:
+* Improving the cloudiness score, by correcting for the margins around the circular image.
+* Calcultating an edge cloudiness score, by applying a circular mask (smaller than the picture by an edge distance) and again correcting the score.

 ## Legal notice
 Copyright 2015 by Jacco Geul <jacco@geul.net>